seedstack/website/content/guides/https-with-undertow/index.md

     clientAuthMode: REQUIRED
 ```

+### Optional: use the client certificate for authentication

-To use the client certificate as a subject identity you will need to have the following dependency in your project:
+If you want to use the client certificate as the subject identity you will need to have the following dependency in your project:

 {{< dependency g="org.seedstack.seed" a="seed-web-security" >}}

-You will also need to configure the security subsystem to use the certificate for authentication and authorization purposes:
+Then configure the security subsystem to use the certificate for authentication and authorization purposes:

 ```yaml
 security: